alx741/mysql_client/entry.md

     auto-rehash

-I want completion, don't you?
+You want completion, don't you?

 ### Prompt & color